After Tonsillectomy in Children

 Care for you child at home:

-- Limit your child's activities as directed.
-Your child will need to rest after his surgery.
-Ask your child's healthcare provider when he can return to his daily activities, such as school or sports.
+- Limit your child's activities.
+Your child will need to rest after surgery.
+Ask the surgeon when your child can return to his or her daily activities, such as school or sports.

-- Give your child liquids as directed.
+- Give your child liquids.
 This will help prevent dehydration.
-Ask your child's healthcare provider how much liquid he needs.
+Ask the surgeon how much liquid your child needs.
 Liquids and foods that are cool or cold, such as water, apple or grape juice, popsicles, and gelatin, will help decrease pain and swelling.
-Do not give your child citrus juices, such as orange juice or grapefruit juice, because they may irritate his throat.
+Do not give your child citrus juices, such as orange juice or grapefruit juice.
+Do not give your child hot liquids such as soup or tea.
+These liquids may hurt his or her throat.

 - Give your child soft foods for 10 to 14 days to decrease pain during eating.
 Examples are applesauce, scrambled or boiled eggs, mashed potatoes, macaroni, and ice cream.
-Once he can eat soft food easily, he may slowly begin to eat solid foods.
-Do not give him anything spicy, hot, or with sharp edges, such as chips.
+Your child may slowly begin to eat solid foods once he or she can eat soft food easily.
+Do not give him or her anything spicy, hot, or with sharp edges, such as chips.

-- Clean your child's mouth as directed.
-Gently rinse his mouth as directed to remove blood and mucus.
-The white scabs that will form in the back of his throat will cause bad breath.
+- Clean your child's mouth.
+Gently rinse his or her mouth as directed to remove blood and mucus.
+The white scabs that will form in the back of the throat will cause bad breath.
 This is normal.
-Do not let your child gargle or brush his teeth too hard.
+Do not let your child gargle or brush his or her teeth too hard.
 This can cause bleeding.
-Help your child gently brush his teeth if needed.
+Help your child gently brush his or her teeth if needed.

 Write down your questions so you remember to ask them during your child's visits.